 Data management capabilities in Dataverse not only lets you work with data within Dataverse, but also effectively interact with external data critical to your business.
 More information:

-Work with metadata
+Work with table definitions

 Use solutions to package and distribute extensions

 If you are going to distribute the extensions you create or any customizations that they depend on, you will need to understand solutions.
 Solutions created by an individual are relatively simple to work with and don't require the skills of a developer.
 But for a team of developers to work productively with solutions and use effective application lifecycle management principles requires a more sophisticated approach.
 More information: